Rose Bruford College

-Rose Bruford College (formerly Rose Bruford College of Theatre & Performance) is a drama school in the south London suburb of Sidcup.
-The college has degree programmes in acting, actor musicianship, directing, theatre arts and various disciplines of stagecraft.
+Rose Bruford College (formerly Rose Bruford College of Theatre & Performance) is a higher education institution in the London Borough of Bexley.
+Bruford has degree programmes in acting, actor musicianship, directing, theatre arts and various disciplines of stagecraft.

 Its undergraduate and postgraduate qualifications and programmes were validated by the University of Manchester, until it received taught degree awarding powers in 2017.
-It is a member of the Federation of Drama Schools.